 DSC, depending upon which alarm system you have.

-- keepalive_interval (Optional): This is a periodic heartbeat signal (measured in seconds) sent to your Envisalink board to keep it from restarting.
+This is a periodic heartbeat signal (measured in seconds) sent to your Envisalink board to keep it from restarting.
 This is required for DSC and Honeywell systems.
-Defaults to

-- zonedump_interval (Optional): This is an interval (measured in seconds) where the evl will dump out all zone statuses.
+This is an interval (measured in seconds) where Envisalink will dump out all zone statuses.
 This is required for Honeywell systems, which do not properly send zone closure events.
 DSC boards do not technically need this.
-Default:

-- panic_type (Optional): Both DSC and Honeywell boards support a “panic” alarm.
-This is used when the alarm_trigger service is called in home assistant.
+Both DSC and Honeywell boards support a panic alarm.
+This is used when the alarm_trigger service is called in Home Assistant.
 This determines which type of panic alarm to raise.
-Default = Police.
-Valid values are: Police, Fire, Ambulance
+Valid values are: Police, Fire, Ambulance.

-- zones (Optional): Envisalink boards have no way to tell us which zones are actually in use, so each zone must be configured in Home Assistant.
+Envisalink boards have no way to tell us which zones are actually in use, so each zone must be configured in Home Assistant.
 For each zone, at least a name must be given.
-Note: if no zones are specified, Home Assistant will not load any binary_sensor components.
+For more information on the available zone types, take a look at the Binary Sensor docs.
+Note: If no zones are specified, Home Assistant will not load any binary_sensor components.

-- partitions (Optional): Again, Envisalink boards do not tell us what is in use and what is not, so each partition must be configured with a partition name.
-If no partition parameter is specified, then no alarm_panel or sensor components are loaded.
+Again, Envisalink boards do not tell us what is in use and what is not, so each partition must be configured with a partition name.
+If no partition parameter is specified, then no alarm_panel or sensor integrations are loaded.